 Watch a three-minute video describing SPA's proposal development process.

-Conceive idea: Discuss your idea with your proposal manager to amplify the idea and determine key concepts.
-Inform the chair of your intentions.
+Conceive idea: Discuss your idea with your proposal manager (PM) to amplify the idea and determine key concepts.
+Inform your chair of your intentions.

 Identify potential funding sources: Visit our funding opportunities page to begin a search for funding opportunities.
 Use your key concepts to identify similar priorities and like interests with funding agencies.

 Obtain sponsor guidelines: Acquire guidelines and application forms from the appropriate sources.
-Go directly to sponsor web sites or contact your proposal manager for guidance.
+Go directly to sponsor web sites or contact your PM for guidance.

 Discuss with department chair: Review the proposed project with your chair or supervisor to inform him or her of time and funding needs; discuss with other services or departments as needed.
 Obtain verbal support.

 Begin formulating proposal: Write a proposal draft according to sponsor or agency guidelines.
 Make notations of project budgetary needs along with written notes.
-Contact your proposal manager at any time for questions or reviews.
+Contact your PM at any time for questions or reviews.

 Contact the funding source: Call, email, or visit the sponsor to ask questions and discuss the project.
 Conversations with the program officers of funding agencies are critical to the success of a proposal.